yulu0131/optshare/README.md

-# OPTshare
+# Optshare

 Special thanks to [AKshare](https://github.com/akfamily/akshare) for the opportunity to learn from this project in terms of code and project development.

-[OPTshare](https://github.com/yulu0131/optshare) is a Python-based option data interface library, designed to provide easy-to-use option data, index data, and market yield data.
+[Optshare](https://github.com/yulu0131/optshare) is a Python-based option data interface library, designed to provide easy-to-use option data, index data, and market yield data.

-The main source of [OPTshare](https://github.com/yulu0131/optshare) data is the official website and raw data published by [eastmoney](https://www.eastmoney.com/) financial website.
+The main source of [Optshare](https://github.com/yulu0131/optshare) data is the official website and raw data published by [eastmoney](https://www.eastmoney.com/) financial website.

 - Documentation: [文档链接](https://optshare.readthedocs.io/en/latest/)